Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Appendix C: Tree-level uniqueness from diverse zeros

 To establish this, we use a result from Ref.~\cite{Rodina:2024yfc}, which states that a local function satisfies a $(k,m)$-zero if and only if it can be expressed as a sum over \( D \)-subsets, where each \( D \)-subset independently satisfies the $(k,m)$-zero condition.
 A \( D \)-subset consists of all \( n \)-point diagrams that can be obtained by attaching legs $(m,m+1,\ldots,m+k-1)$ to an \((n-k)\)-point diagram.
 This is shown in \cref{diag} for a $(1,2)$-zero.
 Moreover, all diagrams within a \( D \)-subset must have equal weight.
 Therefore, to show that a function satisfies a particular $(1,m)$-zero, we must show that all diagrams of the relevant $D$-subsets have equal weight.

 We will demonstrate this for the simplest case, where the $(1,1)$- and $(2,1)$-zeros together imply the $(1,2)$-zero.
 The proof can easily be generalized to higher cases via induction.

 Consider, to start, the diagrams in \cref{fig1A}, which belong to the same $D$-subset for leg $2$ and have legs $1$ and $2$ separated.
 If this subset satisfies the $(2,1)$-zero, it means all diagrams that can be obtained by removing legs $1$ and $2$ and attaching them anywhere else (respecting ordering and the relative structure of legs $1$ and $2$) must have equal weight.
-We are therefore free to keep leg $1$ in its original position and simply place leg $2$ in any desired location.
+We are therefore free to remove legs $1$ and $2$, place leg $1$ back in its original position, and place leg $2$ in any desired location.
 This demonstrates that the $(2,1)$-zero enforces equal weights for all diagrams where legs $1$ and $2$ remain separated.

-The complete $D$-subset, however, includes the case where legs $1$ and $2$ form a two-particle pole, as illustrated on the $l.h.s.$ of \cref{fig2A}.
+The complete $D$-subset for leg $2$, however, includes the case where legs $1$ and $2$ form a two-particle pole, as illustrated on the $l.h.s.$ of \cref{fig2A}.
 Our goal is then to also relate this configuration to the previous diagrams.
 Since, for this diagram, the $(2,1)$-zero condition only permits the removal and reattachment of the full two-particle pole, we instead now use the (1,1)-zero to move leg $1$ and separate it from leg $2$.
 This transformation yields the diagram on the $r.h.s.$ in \cref{fig2A}, which now falls under the case just described.
 So, we've related diagrams with two-particle poles to those with legs $1$ and $2$ separate.

 This implies all diagrams of the $D$-subset for leg $2$ in \cref{diag} have equal weight and therefore satisfy the $(1,2)$-zero.
 The same argument can be applied for all different $D$-subsets, proving that any local function that satisfies a $(1,1)$- and a $(2,1)$-zero automatically satisfies the $(1,2)$-zero.
 This argument can be generalized by induction, proving our claim.